Liojn/MAD24_P01_Team1/README.md

 - New users can sign up for an account

+- Users are also able to change their username/password once they have logged in and click on the profile icon

 4.)Chatbot Predefined answers ( kiefer )

 - Users can click on the chatbot icon if they have questions

 - From frequently asked questions, they can choose from the questions in which the chatbot will give a predefined answer.

-- If user is satisfied click on exit option, else they can ask more questions
+- If user is satisfied click on back option, else they can ask more questions

-5.)Workout Calendar + General Notifications (Jovan)
+5.)Workout Calendar (Jovan)

-- Displays workouts in a calendar format, allowing users to see their workout history at a glance.
+- Displays workout maker as well as time spent on app heatmap in a calendar format, allowing users to see their workout days as well as an estimated amount of time spent “being fit” at a glance.

+- The calendar allows switching between months and has an indicator for the current day

+- Time spent “being fit” heatmap is colour code with an index below the calendar for easy understanding.

+- Clicking on a day in the calendar will show an alert with the date and workout info if any such as workout name and short description

-- Each workout entry includes details like workout type (e.g., cardio, strength training), duration, intensity level, and notes.
+- Displays history of workout entries which includes the workout date, name and description

-- Differentiates between types of workouts or intensity levels using colour-coding.

-- Provides notifications for various aspects of the fitness journey, including workout reminders, goal achievements, progress milestones, upcoming challenges, and community updates.

-- Sends reminders for scheduled workouts based on user-set preferences such as time of day, frequency, and type of activity.

-- Allows users to snooze or reschedule reminders as needed.

-6).
-Responsive Layout  + Navigate from Android Core ( Kiefer )

-Makes app useable on multiple devices

-Make easy navigation from one screen to another.
+- Clicking on the entry will bring to the workout page that shows the workout and its details

 ## Stage 2 Features: